-Impacts Pollution of air The products marketed by Esprinet contain critical materials (including rare soils, silicon, lithium and others).
+Pollution of air The products marketed by Esprinet contain critical materials (including rare soils, silicon, lithium and others).
 Harmful emissions from mining activities can have negative impacts on air quality.
-Air pollution also caused by inbound and outbound transport activities (release of pollutants other than CO2e).
-Pollution of water The products marketed by Esprinet contain critical materials (including rare soils, Pollution of soil silicon, lithium and others).
-The release of harmful substances from mining activities can have negative impacts on water and soil contamination levels.
+Air pollution also caused by inbound and outbound transport activities (release of pollutants other than ${\rm CO_2}$ e).
+Pollution of water The products marketed by Esprinet contain critical materials (including rare soils, silicon, lithium and others).
+The release of Pollution of soil harmful substances from mining activities can have negative impacts on water and soil contamination levels.
 Substances of concern Products marketed by Esprinet may contain substances defined by EU legislation as substances of concern, with potential negative impact on the environment if released during processing or disposal.